 Nevertheless, given that Word documents are often used to create PDFs, it’s a good idea to incorporate as many accessible features as possible within that source document.
 This then reduces the work needed to bring a PDF into compliance with accessibility standards.

-Did you find this post helpful?
-If so, please share it, and feel free to leave a comment – we’d love to hear from you.
-And, if you need support creating your accessible Word document(s), find out how we can help here.
+If you need support creating your accessible Word document(s), find out how we can help here.